TahirPervez/ai-case-study/README.md

 By taking the human factor out of the car, Waymo is able to commit to securing safety on the roads.
 This is paired with the goal of having autonoumous cars accessible to the standard user through ride share services.
-According to pymnts [18](https://www.pymnts.com/innovation/2019/who-will-use-self-driving-cars/), there is an interest in some form of ride share based utilizing autonomous vehicles, although people are still more skeptical and not yet trusting when it comes to putting their and their families safety in their hand, showing that trust still needs to be developed.
+According to pymnts [18](https://www.pymnts.com/innovation/2019/who-will-use-self-driving-cars/), there is an interest in some form of ride share based utilizing self-driving vehicles, although people are still more skeptical and not yet trusting when it comes to putting their and their families safety in their hand, showing that trust still needs to be developed.

 Waymo cars navigate their environment using a combination of LiDAR, cameras, microphones, and HD maps.
 LiDAR is effectivly a laser based sonar,